 Vernon is a professional type designer from England, living in California.
 A graduate from the Masters degree in Typeface Design at the University of Reading (UK, 2007.)
 He is best known for Oswald, one of the world's most popular web fonts that is seen by 60 million people every day.

 He came to type design from a career in fine arts and graphic design and his work spans display, text and script type.
 Moving swiftly and solidly from ideas and drawings to fully functioning fonts, he has published dozens of fonts over the last two years that are made for the widest possible use across the internet.
 Vernon also provides custom and corporate identity type services through New Typography.

 Thomas is an American/Canadian type designer and typographer.
-He has been “Guru of Fonts & Typography” for Extensis and their WebINK web font service from 2009 to 2014, and then Vice President of FontLab Ltd from 2014 to today.
-He also does independent consulting and type design.
-His particular interests include multilingual type design, the business of type, invalidating forged documents through type, font technology, and maximizing font quality.
+He was “Guru of Fonts & Typography” for Extensis and their WebINK web font service from 2009 to 2014, and then Vice President of FontLab Ltd from 2014 to today.
+He also does independent consulting and type design, and specialises in multilingual type design, the business of type, invalidating forged documents through type, font technology, and maximizing font quality.